iquipsys-positron/iqp-docs-rest/users/Sessions.md

 ### Access security

-To execuce this request neede to be signed to system.
+To execuce this request needed to be signed to system.

 ### Example Request